-Donald Trump Is Un-Blocking Thousands Of Twitter Users He Blocked, Following A Court Order
+Donald Trump Is Unblocking Thousands Of Twitter Users He Blocked, Following A Court Order

 As of this writing, Trump – or a delegate – has been unblocking multiple Twitter accounts previously blocked, including the original seven plaintiffs and a few dozen others, at the very least.

-Some of the now un-blocked users are using their status to take digs at the president.
+Some of the now unblocked users are using their status to take digs at the president.

 Formerly-blocked @bessbell, for example, said exactly what was on her mind.